This fact sheet is for information only. It is recommended that you get legal advice about your situation.

 - Court proceedings have commenced but a judgment in Court has not been obtained

-Then you should lodge in EDR immediately and seek urgent advice.
+Then you should lodge with AFCA immediately and seek urgent advice.

 HINTS FOR LODGING A DISPUTE IN EDR